Updated: June 03, 2025

 How to calculate affordability

-Income multiples give an indication of how much you can borrow, but other factors such as a low deposit or adverse credit could mean some lenders lower the income multiple they will offer you.
+Income multiples indicate how much you can borrow, but other factors, such as a low deposit or adverse credit, could cause some lenders to lower their income multiple.

-Providers carry out an income and expense assessment to satisfy themselves that you can afford the monthly payments.
-Income multiples are only a guide and it’s important you are confident you can comfortably afford the repayments.
+Providers carry out an income and expense assessment to ensure you can afford the monthly payments.
+Income multiples are only a guide, and it’s important that you are confident you can comfortably afford the repayments.

 The table below shows examples of the income multiples required to borrow around £180,000.